not-my-segfault/nofetch/README.md

 - a shell would help

-- preferrably either doas or sudo (otherwise, run `install.sh` as root)
+- doas, sudo or su (atleast su should be preinstalled, else just run the install as root)

 ## os compatability